 - All our casting decisions will be made without discrimination other than where there is a genuine requirement to do so for artistic reasons.

 - There are two broad forms of discrimination under UK legislation: direct and indirect discrimination.
 Direct discrimination generally constitutes less favourable treatment because of one or more of the characteristics listed above.

 - Indirect discrimination generally occurs where a provision, criterion or practice which may appear neutral and apply equally to all, in fact inadvertently puts a group of people who share one or more of the characteristics listed above at a disadvantage in comparison with others.

-- Discrimination may also take place as a result of victimisation, harassment or bullying.
+- Discrimination may also occur as a result of victimisation, harassment or bullying.

-- If you consider that you are disabled within the meaning of the Equality Act 2010 and that this prohibits or limits your involvement at BLT, please speak to any member of the BLT Board who will discuss with you whether there are any adjustments that could reasonably be made to BLT’s premises and/or facilities that would enable you to participate as you would like.
+- If you consider that you are disabled within the meaning of the Equality Act 2010 and that this prohibits or limits your involvement at BLT, please speak to any member of our Board who will discuss with you whether there are any adjustments that could reasonably be made to our premises and/or facilities that would enable you to participate as you would like.

 - Harassment generally consists of unwanted conduct (based on one or more of the above characteristics) which has the purpose or effect of:

 - creating an intimidating, hostile, unsafe, degrading or offensive environment.